Atlas-Alignment: Making Interpretability Transferable Across Language Models: Experimental Results

 \subsubsection{Translation Quality}

-To measure how faithfully a translation connects the subject model latent space to the Concept Atlas, we evaluate how consistently it preserves feature-sample relationships.
+To measure how well a translation preserves semantic structure between the subject model latent space and the Concept Atlas, we evaluate how consistently it maintains feature-sample relationships.
 For a given Concept Atlas feature, we rank input samples by how strongly they activate that feature.
-We build a query vector containing only the atlas feature, translate it into the subject model space, and rank the samples based on the similarity to the concept vector $s_c$.
-Comparing the two rankings tells us whether the translation preserves the semantic signal.
+We then build a query vector containing only this atlas feature, translate it into the subject model space, and rank the samples based on their similarity to the resulting concept vector $s_c$.
+Comparing the two rankings indicates how well the translation preserves the underlying semantic signal.

 We quantify this with the averaged AUROC and Average Precision (AP) metrics.
 AUROC captures how well the translated feature distinguishes samples that activate the Concept Atlas feature from those that do not, while AP emphasizes precision at the top of the ranking, measuring the degree to which the most salient concept samples remain highly ranked after translation.